Mansitos/Seek_And_Steal_Unity3D-Game/README.md

 # Seek and Steal (a Unity small project)
 ### In this repository you will find a small game made in unity engine.
-This game have been developed for the pratical exam part of the university course "VideoGameProgramming 2021-2022" (Università degli studi di Udine).
+This game has been developed for the pratical exam part of the university course "VideoGameProgramming 2021-2022" (Università degli studi di Udine).

 ![png](readmeimage.png)